While living with hepatitis C may be challenging, there are ways to manage the virus and live a happy, productive life.

-- Set limits to your schedule and remember that it’s OK to say “no.”
+- Set limits to your schedule and remember that it’s OK to say “No.”

 - Cut back on your to-do list.
 If something doesn’t really need to be done, take it off the list or save it for another day.

-- Avoid other people who increase your stress.
+- Avoid people who increase your stress.

 - Ask others for help with daily chores or tasks.